 The traditional fashion calendar was already starting to change before the public health crisis, and it will undergo a more drastic transformation during this period.
 Before, start-ups and new brands were disrupting the fashion landscape by releasing products at the pace defined by the consumer’s needs, making it more irregular and varied.
 Independent, smaller brands such as Everlane and Bonobos that were releasing one product at a time according to this momentum were thriving by disrupting the industry.
 This more environmentally sustainable, profitable and socially sound way of producing will not change.
 Instead, it will be more prevalent in this marketplace.

 With this irregular production pace, product developers will be dealing with workloads of a different nature, handling many different product mixes of varied volumes at the same time.
 Product development teams are the heart and soul of every company, communicating with designers, merchandisers, manufacturers and salespeople to bring ideas to life.
 Behind each bestselling product is a capable product development team.
 A company’s success in adapting to new business environment is heavily dependent on their product development leaders’ ability to help their team members collaborate better while simplifying and speeding up their tasks.

 The top 3 product development challenges of today

-For our latest article, “How a new breed of product development leaders is driving change and innovation today”, we sat down with a few Lectra experts and customers to find out what the biggest product development challenges of today are.
+For our latest article, “How a new breed of product development leaders is driving change and innovation today”, we sat down with a few Lectra experts and customers to find out what the biggest product lifecycle management challenges of today are.
 Drawing from their knowledge and observations, public research articles and well-known case studies, we have identified three main issues that product developers have to grapple with:

 Increasing store returns